jmlondon/uswebr/README.md

       uswebr::html_uswds:
         number_sections: FALSE

-or, for a lighter weight vignette style:
+or, for a lighter weight vignette style (this is a beta implementation):

     output:
       uswebr::html_uswds_vignette: